Hudson's Detroit: History

+Site

-1208 Woodward Avenue is situated in Downtown Detroit, bounded by Grand River Avenue to the north, Farmer Street to the east, and Gratiot Avenue to the south.
-The entire block was once the home to Hudson's flagship store, which was built in phases between 1911 and 1946.
-It was the tallest department store in the world, at 440 ft, and the second largest department store by area in the world, behind Macy's Herald Square in New York City.
-In 1998, the building was imploded following 12 years of closure, making it the tallest building to ever be demolished by controlled implosion.
-In 2001, an underground parking garage was constructed at the site, with supports for a future structure to be built atop.
+Hudson's Detroit is located at 1208 Woodward Avenue in Downtown Detroit, on the block bounded by Grand River Avenue to the north, Farmer Street to the east, and Gratiot Avenue to the south.
+The block was previously the site of the flagship store of The J. L. Hudson Company, a local chain of department stores, for which Hudson's Detroit is named.

+Built in phases between 1911 and 1946, the Hudson's flagship store was the tallest department store in the world, at 440 ft, and the second largest department store in the world by area, behind Macy's Herald Square in New York City.
+The store closed in 1983, and was imploded in 1998, making it the tallest building to ever be demolished by controlled implosion.
-Design

-The development, designed by SHoP Architects, will consist of two buildings: A 14-story 70.7 m mid-rise that will contain retail, office and event space, as well as a 208.7 m tall tower that will contain exhibition space, residential units, and a hotel.
-The buildings will be linked by a 700-space underground parking garage.
+In 2001, an underground parking garage was constructed at the site, designed to support a structure of up to 18 floors on top.

+Redevelopment planning

 Hudson's Site mixed use proposal.

-History

-In 2013, after over a decade of little activity at the site, Rock Ventures announced that SHoP Architects had been selected to lead the design process for the area.
-In 2017, construction began with the removal of the underground parking garage that had been built in 2001.
+Rock Ventures gained the rights to develop the site in 2007, initially considering it as a site for the headquarters of Quicken Loans.
+In March 2013, after over a decade of little activity at the site, Quicken Loans founder Dan Gilbert announced a competition seeking ideas for development of the site.
+The contest received 200 submissions, and was won by two architects from Italy.
+That November, Rock Ventures hired SHoP Architects to lead the design of the development, with Detroit-based Hamilton Anderson Associates serving as a local partner.

+An initial design of the planned building was leaked in March 2015.
+Rock's real estate division, by then known as Bedrock Detroit, purchased the city-owned parking garage in April 2016.

+When plans for the development were first revealed in February 2017, the taller tower was planned to rise 734 ft, narrowly surpassing the Renaissance Center as the tallest building in Detroit and in Michigan.
+Its proposed height was expanded to 800 ft in September 2017, and by 2018, Bedrock was publicly considering heightening the tower to 912 ft.
+By 2019, plans were scaled back, shortening the tower and removing a proposed observation deck.
+Its final height of roughly 680 ft was announced in March 2020.

+Construction

+Ground was broken on December 14, 2017.
+Construction began with the removal of the underground parking garage that had been built in 2001.
 In March 2020, construction progress was halted due to the COVID-19 pandemic, but resumed after 45 days.
 In December of the same year, construction reached above the ground for the first time.